 When I decided to make a change in my own life, it was the most memorable and important decision I ever made.
 Today, I look back on that choice and I'm thankful for where this decision has led me.
 You can make the same choice in your life if only you’re willing to.

 When I started my self improvement journey, nothing changed overnight.
 Instead, it was a slow and gradual progress that required a lot of patience, time, and effort.
 This is something you don’t hear in a lot of superficial self-help products that promise “magic solutions” and “quick fixes.”

-I began diving into all different areas of psychology, including: cognitive psychology, social psychology, positive psychology, clinical psychology, evolutionary psychology, neuroscience, and much more.
+I began diving into all different areas of psychology, including: cognitive psychology, social psychology, positive psychology, clinical psychology, neuroscience, and much more.

 I also studied other subjects that were related to the human mind, but not necessarily “psychology” in the scientific sense: Buddhism, Existentialism, NLP, hypnosis, and a lot of general self-help literature and other philosophy.

 I didn’t want to miss out on any important information that could potentially help me - so I tried to seek as many different ideas and perspectives as possible.

 As time passed, I began to discover what really works and has a positive influence on my life, and what doesn’t really work.
 The benefits began to grow exponentially over time - and it’s a journey I still continue to this day.

 “The Science of Self Improvement” is a digital guide that teaches anyone how to begin making positive changes to their life.
 It is filled with scientific, evidence-based advice, exercises, and tools that anyone can start using to improve their beliefs, emotions, habits, relationships, work, health, and much more.